Constrained regret minimization for multi-criterion multi-armed bandits: General framework for constrained MABs

-Concentration inequalities of this form are available in a broad variety of settings.
+Note that this is simply an extension of our assumption~\eqref{eq:gen_conc_ineq_m1}. \ignore{Concentration inequalities of this form are available in a broad variety of settings.
 For example, if $g_i(\overline{\nu}) = \Exp{h_i(X)},$ where $X$ is a random vector distributed as~$\overline{\nu},$ then a concentration inequality of the form~\eqref{eq:gen_conc_ineq} is readily obtained if $h_i(X)$ is bounded (using the Hoeffding inequality), or $\sigma$-subGaussian.
 Similarly if $h_i$ is Lipschitz and~$X$ is a subGaussian random vector, concentration bounds of the form~\eqref{eq:gen_conc_ineq} can be obtained by invoking the results in \cite{kontorovich2014}.
-Additionally, several examples where risk measures can be concentrated in this manner are provided in~\cite{cassel2018}.
+Additionally, several examples where risk measures can be concentrated in this manner are provided in~\cite{cassel2018}.}

 \ignore{ Assuming that such concentration inequalities are available covers many different scenarios.
 For example, if the functions considered are bounded, then Hoeffding's inequality is available for empirical estimators of $g_i(X).$ If the functions are Lipschitz, and the rewards are sampled from suitable "subGaussian" distributions (see ), then we get similar concentration inequalities.
 One can also work with risk measures like variance and VaR under suitable assumptions (see \cite{kolla2019}).
 While the framework is general enough, it certainly does not cover all possible scenarios.
 Nonetheless, we believe that this framework will be a good starting point for many applications.}